jquery/contribute.jquery.org/pages/open-source.md

 ### Contributing Something New

-So you have added a feature to a library or you have created something new based on someone elses work or maybe you just have some bit of code that you use all the time in your projects and now you want to give that to the community and let them enjoy the same benefits you have.
+So you have added a feature to a library or you have created something new based on someone else's work or maybe you just have some bit of code that you use all the time in your projects and now you want to give that to the community and let them enjoy the same benefits you have.
 Great!
 This is how open source projects begin, grow, thrive and reach new users.